Search results for:

 What is an Interpreted Language?

-Our ‘Intro to Python’ blog post covered this one for us: An interpreted language “[…]is translated to a format that a computer can understand at runtime.
+Our 'Intro to Python' blog post covered this one for us: An interpreted language "[…]is translated to a format that a computer can understand at run-time.
 Accordingly, no compiling takes place […].
-Rather, the code is executed right away at runtime.”
+Rather, the code is executed right away at run-time."

 Presently, Ruby is a very, very popular language that's mainly used to build web applications.
 Let's see how Ruby's journey down the yellow brick road all began.

-Here’s How Ruby Came to Fruition: This is somewhat of a Goldilocks and the Three Bears story.
-Matsumoto built Ruby after realizing he wasn’t satisfied with either Python or Perl.
-Python needed more object-oriented functionality as far as Matsumoto was concerned, while Perl needed more power.
-Matz decided he wanted to work with a completely new programming language that was a sort of hybrid between the best parts of Python and Perl.
+Here's How Ruby Came to Fruition: This is somewhat of a Goldilocks and the Three Bears story.
+Matsumoto built Ruby after realizing he wasn't satisfied with either Python or Perl.
+Python needed more object-oriented functionality as far as Matsumoto was concerned, while Perl required more power.
+Matz decided he wanted to work with a completely new programming language that was a hybrid between the best parts of Python and Perl.

 This programming language happens to be case-sensitive.
 Identifiers are not even excluded from Ruby's case-sensitive rule.
 Identifiers are just the names given to various methods and variables.